By Paula Parker

 I must admit Wat Bang Riang, also known as Wat Rat

-Uppatham was not on the top of my list of things to see when we were travelling
+Uppatham was not on the top of our list of things to see when we were travelling

 around Phang Nga.